Nicotine Polacrilex (NIK-oh-teen pol-a-KRIL-ex)

 When This Medicine Should Not Be Used

-You should not use this gum if you have had an allergic reaction to nicotine.
+You should not use this medicine if you have had an allergic reaction to nicotine.

 How to Use This Medicine

-- Keep using this gum for the full treatment time.
-Do not use more than 24 pieces of gum in one day.
-Do not chew two pieces of gum at one time.
+- Keep using this medicine for the full treatment time.
+Do not use more than 1 piece of this medicine at the same time.
+Tell your doctor if you still crave nicotine after your treatment ends.

 How to Store and Dispose of This Medicine

-- Store the gum at room temperature, away from heat and direct light.
-After you have chewed a piece of gum, wrap the used gum in paper and throw it away so that children or pets cannot get to it.
+- Store this medicine at room temperature.
+Keep away from heat and direct light.
+Wrap any used gum or leftover lozenge that you need to spit out in a paper towel and throw it away so that children or pets cannot get to it.

 - Keep all medicine away from children and never share your medicine with anyone.